-Pay the full fee for the year on or before 1 February 2016 (for students starting in March 2016), on or before 31 July 2016 (for students starting in September 2016) to receive a discount of £ 150.
+If you pay the full fee for the year on or before 31st July 2017, you will receive a discount of £ 150.

 Payment Option 2

-Pay the full fee for the year on or before the first day of the academic year, in March 2016 or in September 2016, to receive a discount of £ 100.
+If you pay the full fee for the year on or before the first day of the academic year, in September 2016, you willreceive a discount of £ 100.